alexomur/EffectsInfo/README.md

   hint_text: '\n\n\n\n\n\n\n\n\n<align=left>          Effects:</align>'
   ```

-It's planning to add Intensity to the Effects which is stackable and timer for not infinite effects.
+It's planning to add Intensity to the Effects which is stackable and timer for not infinite Effects.